mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

          ]
 ```

 Rather than being obsessed with a single-line solution, I used the lines more freely to increase readability.
-Also as explained on page 81, I limited the expressions to 2 to lower the complexity.
-It is better than lambda expressions, but list comprehensions still have lower readability than a fully written down code.
+Also, as explained on page 81, I limited the expressions to 2 to lower the complexity.
+It is better than lambda expressions, but list comprehensions still have lower readability than a code fully written down.

 ```python